ameyaphad/ameyaphadnis.github.io/_pages/about.md

   - /about.html
 ---

 Hey!
 Welcome to my website!
-My name is Ameya, and I am currently pursuing my MS degree in **Robotics Engineering** at **Worcester Polyechnic Institute (WPI)**.
+My name is Ameya, and I recently graduated with my MS degree in **Robotics Engineering** from **Worcester Polyechnic Institute (WPI)**.
 My work spans various aspects of robotics- from navigation, to path planning, to perception, with a strong focus on designing 3D Computer Vision solutions for robot perception and manipulation.

 I have been passionate about working on autonomous systems since my freshman year in undergrad, where I led a team of students to design an **autonomous Formula SAE car**.
 Working on every aspect of the vehicle, from designing the self-driving pipeline to working on integration aspects like drive-by-wire systems and CAN, motivated me to want to take a deeper dive into these systems.